15 Things To Do In Ethiopia: Experience Nature And Culture

 Photo: A.Savin / Wikimedia Commons

 For a truly otherworldly experience, head to the Dallol Volcano in Ethiopia’s Danakil Depression.
-It is one of the hottest regions on Earth, and it regularly gets over 50°C (122°F).
 Despite the harsh conditions, Dallol’s vibrant hydrothermal pools and salt formations create a stunning and surreal landscape.
 The colours yellow, green, orange, and white are the result of sulphur and iron-rich emissions from the hot springs.
 While the extreme temperatures may make it a challenging destination, Dallol’s otherworldly beauty makes it worth the effort.
-Trekking here isn’t for the faint-hearted, but it is a place where you can experience some of the wildest places on the planet.

 Location: Danakil Depression, Ethiopia